MuhammadDanishGH/CS5805-Project/readme.md

 2. Use UNeXt and MALUNet models to run segmentation tasks.
 (More detailed steps can be found in the readme file within each algorithm's folder.)
 3. Evaluate the outputs using F1-Score and IoU.

+Our results showed that UNeXt outperforms MALUNet in terms of F1-Score and Intersection over Union (IoU) while also being computationally more efficient.

 ## Dataset

 - [BUSI](https://www.kaggle.com/datasets/aryashah2k/breast-ultrasound-images-dataset)